Acyclic cluster algebras with dense $g$-vector fans: Introduction

 In this paper, we review the classifications of mutation-finite skew-symmetrizable matrices and study cluster algebras with dense $g$-vector fans.
 In particular, we restrict them to acyclic cases.
 Seven \cite{Se11} showed that an acyclic connected skew-symmetrizable matrix is mutation-finite if and only if it is rank $2$, finite type or affine type (Theorem \ref{thm:mutation-finite acyclic}).
 Applying them for cluster algebras, we give a complete classification of acyclic cluster algebras with dense $g$-vector fans.

 \begin{theorem} A connected acyclic cluster algebra has a dense $g$-vector fan if and only if it is either finite type or affine type. \end{theorem}

-As an application, we consider $g$-vector fans in $\tau$-tilting theory (see Subsection \ref{subsec:g-vector fans on tau}).
-They play an important role in the study of stability conditions \cite{K} and their wall-chamber structures (see e.g. \cite{A,BST,DIJ,T,Y18}).
-Applying Theorem \ref{thm:g-dense acyclic} for finite dimensional hereditary algebras over an algebraically closed field $k$, we characterize such algebras with dense $g$-vector fans.
+As an application, we consider $g$-vector fans in $2$-term silting theory (see Subsection \ref{subsec:g-vector fans on 2-term}).
+They play an important role in the study of stability conditions \cite{Kin} and their wall-chamber structures (see e.g. \cite{AHIKM,A,BST,DIJ,T,Y18}).
+Applying Theorem \ref{thm:g-dense acyclic}, we prove the following.

-\begin{theorem} A finite dimensional, connected, hereditary algebra over $k$ has a dense $g$-vector fan if and only if it is Morita equivalent to the path algebra of either a Dynkin quiver or an extended Dynkin quiver. \end{theorem}
+\begin{theorem} A finite dimensional, connected, hereditary algebra over an algebraically closed field $K$ has a dense $g$-vector fan if and only if it is Morita equivalent to the path algebra of a quiver of Dynkin or extended Dynkin type. \end{theorem}

 This paper is organized as follows.
 In Section \ref{sec:cluster algebras}, we recall the notions of cluster algebras and their $g$-vector fans.
 In particular, we survey two classes of mutation-finite cluster algebras and ones with dense $g$-vector fans.
 We give the non-denseness of $g$-vector fans for infinite mutation type (Theorem \ref{thm:mutation-infinite g-dense}) in Subsection \ref{subsec:infinite mutation type} and prove Theorem \ref{thm:g-dense acyclic} in Subsection \ref{subsec:acyclic}.
-In Section \ref{sec:rep theory}, we recall $\tau$-tilting theory and $g$-vector fans on that.
-Finally, we get Theorem \ref{thm:g-tame hereditary} via an additive categorification of cluster algebras in Subsection \ref{subsec:categorification}.
+In Subection \ref{subsec:future problems}, we summarize what we already know for non-acyclic cases.
+In Section \ref{sec:rep theory}, we recall $2$-term silting theory and $g$-vector fans on that.
+We get Theorem \ref{thm:g-tame hereditary} via an additive categorification of cluster algebras in Subsection \ref{subsec:categorification}.